 The following important factors could cause our actual business and financial results to differ materially from those contained in forward-looking statements made in this Quarterly Report on Form 10-Q or elsewhere by management from time to time.
 The risk factors in this Quarterly Report have been revised to incorporate changes to our risk factors from those included in our Annual Report.
 The risk factors set forth below with an asterisk (\) before the title are new risk factors or ones containing substantive changes from the risk factors previously disclosed in Item 1A of our Annual Report, as filed with the SEC.
 The market price of our common stock could decline if one or more of these risks or uncertainties actually occur, causing you to lose all or part of your investment.
-The impact of COVID-19 may also exacerbate other risks discussed in this filing, any of which could have a material effect on us.
 This situation is changing rapidly and additional impacts may arise.
 Additional risks that we currently do not know about, or that we currently believe to be immaterial, may also impair our business.
 Certain statements below are forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements" in this Quarterly Report.